safl/chplforpyp-docs/docs/source/appendix.rst

     [Instrumental]

-    Never could explain just what was happening to me Just one touch of you and I'm a flame
+    Never could explain just what was happening to me Just one yield from you and I'm a flame
     Baby, it's amazing just how wonderful it is
     That the things we like to do are just the same